lunasec-io/lunasec/docs/blog/2021-10-18-announcing-lunasec.md

   ~
 -->
 We are proud to announce that LunaSec has hit Version 1.0 and has been publicly released on our [GitHub](https://github.com/lunasec-io/lunasec) page.
-With this release, we've officially hit "stable" and we are now offering support for LunaSec (both paid support and support for our Open Source community).
+With this release, we've officially hit **stable** and we are now offering enterprise and open-source support for LunaSec.

+AWS, NodeJS, and React is the fully supported stack at the moment, and now we are hard at work adding support for more environments.

-Please take a moment to learn about LunaSec by reading this post and show your support try our [example app](https://www.lunasec.io/docs/pages/overview/demo-app/overview/).
+Please take a moment to learn about LunaSec by reading the rest of this post and trying the [example app](https://www.lunasec.io/docs/pages/overview/demo-app/overview/)(it's really easy).

+Read on....
 <!--truncate-->

 ## What problems does LunaSec solve?